101B, Twin Towers, D.P. Road, Aundh, Pune, 411 007. Phone: +91 98220 20096

 For the latest copy of this resume see: http://smriti.com/resume/.
 At this time, I am not interested in a job - please do not contact me with job offers.

-I am a software technology professional with 15+ years of experience in the industry.
-I am currently a co-founder and CTO at Reliscore.com, a startup that allows job-seekers to showcase their skills by solving problems and uploading software samples.
-I am also the founder and chief-editor of PuneTech.com, a hyper-local news-magazine for the tech community in Pune, India.
+I am a software technology professional with 20+ years of experience in the industry.
+I am currently a co-founder and CTO at Reliscore.com, where we make software and content that allows employers to assess hard skills of job candidates/employees via various online mechanisms.
+I am also a founder of PuneTech.com, a portal for the tech community in Pune, India, and PuneConnect.com, one of the largest startup showcase events in Pune.
 In the past I’ve worked for large companies, and small; I’ve worked in India and in the US; I’ve seen a successful exit, and I’ve seen a dotcom failure; I’ve done product development, and I’ve done research; I’ve written consumer software, and I’ve written enterprise software; and I’ve been a developer, I’ve been an architect, and I’ve been a manager (but hated it).